Martin Act: Background

 The Martin Act was passed by the New York Legislature in 1921, bearing the name of its sponsor in the state assembly, Louis M. Martin.
 New York was one of the last states to pass an act of this kind, termed "blue sky laws," due in part to lobbying from the state's financial institutions The New York Legislature reportedly intended for the Martin Act to be an "anemic" regulation, leaving the Attorney General of New York's Office with minimal control over who could sell securities.

 In 1925, Albert Ottinger became the first New York Attorney General to make use of the Act in high-profile cases, ultimately using it to shut down the Consolidated Stock Exchange.
 Following Ottinger's tenure, subsequent attorneys general did not follow his lead, and the Act remained largely dormant for decades.
 For the remainder of the 20th century, the Act was known mainly for investigations of "small-time fraud."
 This period has been characterized as the product of an "unspoken gentleman's agreement" between Wall Street and the New York Attorney General's Office, whereby the Attorney General's Office agreed not to use the Act against more significant players on Wall Street.

 Eliot Spitzer is said to have revived the law during his tenure as Attorney General.
 In 2001, his office launched a Martin Act investigation against Merrill Lynch for suspected fraud.
 When the investigation was made public, Merrill's market value dropped $5 billion in one week.
 Ultimately, Merrill settled, agreeing to pay a $100 million fine and change the way its analysts are paid to head off possible criminal charges that it misled investors with tainted stock research.
 Spitzer followed up by bringing Martin Act cases against the entire investment banking industry, forcing New York's 10 biggest investment firms to pay $1.4 billion in fines.
 Other notable Martin Act cases from the Spitzer era included many against hedge funds, as well as one launched against the mutual fund industry for its practices of late trading and market timing.

-Spitzer's successor, Eric Schneiderman, has continued to aggressively use the Martin Act against high-profile companies and Wall Street Banks.
-For example, he recently leveraged the Martin Act to investigate Exxon for purportedly misleading the public about climate change.
+Spitzer's successor, Eric Schneiderman, continued to aggressively use the Martin Act against high-profile companies and Wall Street Banks.
+For example, he leveraged the Martin Act to investigate Exxon for purportedly misleading the public about climate change.